 What, are you going to scrap this?
 We are saying that c'est du domaine public, imprescriptible, inaliénable, c'est à dire, it belongs to the State, to Government, to the public.
-We need to understand that there is a long line of decided cases at the Supreme Court ever since the 1900s, culminating in the latest one from the Privy Council saying that these streams, rivers are du domaine public.
-We are reinforcing this principle with this Act.
+We need to

-For the public to understand, and maybe for the Opposition also to understand, when we go to the judgment of the Privy Council in the case of CIEL Ltd and another v Central Water Authority, this is a decision of the Privy Council, the reference being [2022] UKPC 2, in that case, what the appellants were saying, at the top of page 3 of the judgment, paragraph 5, I quote -
+For the public to understand, and maybe for the Opposition also to understand, when we go to the judgment of the Privy Council in the case of CIEL Ltd and another v Central Water Authority, this is a decision of the Privy Council, the reference being [2022] UKPC 2, in that case, what the appellants were saying, at the top of page 3 of the judgment, paragraph 5, I quote